Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Conclusion

 \section{Conclusion}

-In the first part of this work, we proposed three numerical schemes to discretize DLRA for SDEs.
+In this work, we have proposed three numerical schemes to discretize DLRA for SDEs.
 The first scheme was built by discretizing both the deterministic and stochastic modes forward in time, followed by an orthonormalization procedure applied to the deterministic modes.
 Despite this final nonlinear operation, it turned out that this algorithm is convergent.
-However, its convergence depends on a time step condition involving the smallest singular value of the Gramian matrix of the stochastic modes.
-If this condition is not met, the DLRA may not be accurate, as also our numerical experiments show.
-Under the same condition, in a bounded interval of time, we proved that the Gramian of the stochastic modes is always lower-bounded in a matrix sense by a strictly positive constant if the noisy diffusion is strictly positive in the same sense.
-This result is consistent with the theory of DLRA for SDEs, as in the continuous case the Gramian satisfies this lower bound under the same condition on the diffusion \cite{kazashi2025dynamical}.
+However, its convergence requires a time-step restriction involving the smallest singular value of the Gramian matrix of the stochastic modes.
+If this condition is not met, the numerical solution may not be accurate, as our numerical experiments show.
+Under the same condition, in a bounded interval of time, we proved that the Gramian of the stochastic modes is always lower-bounded in a matrix sense by a strictly positive constant if the diffusion matrix is strictly positive.
+This result is consistent with the theory of DLRA for SDEs developed in \cite{kazashi2025dynamical}, which provides analagous lower bound on the Gramian under the same condition on the diffusion.

-The second and the third discretization procedures consist in evolving the stochastic modes forward in time via a standard Euler-Maruyama method (as in the previous scheme), whereas the deterministic modes are computed using the just-evaluated stochastic components before the orthonormalization.
-These algorithms differ in the arguments inside the expectation present in the equation of the modes: the former involved both drift and diffusion increments, the latter only the drift.
-Even without the aforementioned time-step condition, both methods converge to the true solution with a similar accuracy to the former and continue to satisfy the previously stated lower-boundedness property of the Gramian.
-Their similar convergence behavior in time is further supported by numerical simulations.
+The second and the third discretization procedures consist in evolving the stochastic modes forward in time via a standard Euler-Maruyama method (as in the previous scheme), whereas the deterministic modes are computed using the new stochastic components before orthonormalization.
+These algorithms differ in the arguments inside the expectation present in the equation of the modes: the former involves only the drift, the latter both drift and diffusion increments.
+This distinction characterizes the DLRA-type equations that they approximate: the \textit{Projector Splitting method for SDEs} converges to the DLRA for SDEs defined in \cite{kazashi2025dynamical}, whereas the \textit{Projector Splitting method for Euler-Maruyama} converges to the DO equations defined in \cite{cao2018stochastic}.
+We have shown that both methods converge to the respective continuous DLR solution without any restriction on the time step, and satisfy the same lower bound on the Gramian as Algorithm \ref{alg: DLR EM SDE algorithm} in case of strictly positive diffusion.
+In particular, our error estimates for Algorithm \ref{alg: Stoch DLR Proj algorithm} are unaffected by the smallest singular value of the Gramian.
+This is unfortunately not the case for Algorithm \ref{alg: Eva Proj Splitt SDE algorithm}.
+However, both algorithms show similar convergence behavior in time in our numerical simulations, evidencing a possible limitation of our theoretical analysis of Algorithm \ref{alg: Eva Proj Splitt SDE algorithm}.